whitef0x0/app-store-checklist/README.md

 - [ ] Has filtering and reporting mechanism for User Generated Content
 - [ ] Does not risk physical harm of user
 - [ ] Developer Contact Information is **relevant** and **up to date**
+- [ ] No continuous vibration

 ### Performance
+- [ ] Doesn't have a long startup/load time
+- [ ] Tells the user if and when their device loses its network connection.
 - [ ] App is Complete and has no Bugs
 - [ ] App is not a Beta, Demo or Trial
 - [ ] Metadata is Accurate.
 No Hidden or Undocumented Features